awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 **Note**
 You can save your query by bookmarking the URL after you specify the filters\.

 You can also drill down on a specific instance by choosing the instance in the **Managed Instances** page, and then choose the **Patch** tab\.
 You can also use the [DescribePatchGroupState](https://docs.aws.amazon.com/ssm/latest/APIReference/API_DescribePatchGroupState.html) and [DescribeInstancePatchStatesForPatchGroup](https://docs.aws.amazon.com/ssm/latest/APIReference/API_DescribeInstancePatchStatesForPatchGroup.html) APIs to view compliance details\.
-For information about patch compliance data, see [About Patch Compliance](sysman-compliance-about.md#sysman-compliance-monitor-patch)\.
+For information about patch compliance data, see [About patch compliance](sysman-compliance-about.md#sysman-compliance-monitor-patch)\.